River Stour, eastern England: Description

+History

 The earliest known settlement on the river in Suffolk was at Great Bradley, where human occupation has been recorded for over 5,000 years.
 During the Anglo-Saxon era, the river became the boundary between the Kingdom of the East Saxons and the Kingdom of East Anglia.
-The Life of King Alfred records a naval battle taking place at the mouth of the river in 884, where Alfred the Great defeated a force of 13 Viking ships.
+The Life of King Alfred records a naval battle taking place at the mouth of the river, near Harwich in 884 or 885, where Alfred the Great defeated a force of 13 Viking ships.

+Environmental issues

+Landscape

+The threat of large scale housebuilding in a scenic and relatively sparsely populated area, led to the river valley above Manningtree being designated the Dedham Vale National Landscape (formerly termed an Area of Outstanding Natural Beauty).
+The designated area is named after the village of Dedham in Essex.
+It is an area of rural beauty on both sides of the river, covering around 35 sqmi in total.

+The valley is directly accessible by rail from London and Colchester, but people wishing to travel from Ipswich must change.
+The valley is generally poorly connected by road to the Suffolk coast.
+The area was better connected, before the closure of most of the Stour Valley Railway in 1967.

 The Stour valley has been portrayed as a working river by artists including John Constable, Thomas Gainsborough, Alfred Munnings, John Nash and Cedric Morris.
 Constable's connection with the area was especially important, evident in such works as Stour Valley and Dedham Church c.
 1815.
 John Nash, who was an official war artist, settled in the Stour valley and is buried at St Andrew's at Wormingford, one of its typically serene small settlements.

-The River Stour Trust, a waterway restoration group, was set up in 1968 to protect and enhance the right of the public to navigate the River Stour.
-The trust seeks to restore through navigation from Sudbury to the sea, following on the successful restoration of the locks at Stratford St Mary, Dedham, Flatford and Great Cornard, by reinstating the remaining locks.
-Meanwhile, the Trust encourages use of the river by small craft and organises annual events for all age groups and abilities on different parts of it.
-Boat trips and private charters, skippered by volunteer crews from the Trust, are available in Flatford and Sudbury between Easter and October.
+Dark skies

+The low population densities and distance from large cities means much of the Stour valley has relatively little light pollution, an situation which is unusual in the densely populated south-east of England.
+As a consequence, the hamlet of Thorington Street has been designated an International Darksky Community.

+Biodiversity

 RSPB Stour Estuary is a nature reserve managed by the Royal Society for the Protection of Birds (RSPB).
 It is located on the south bank of the estuary, to the east of Wrabness.
 Just to the west is Wrabness Nature Reserve, a Site of Special Scientific Interest covering 69 acre.
 It is run by the Essex Wildlife Trust and is also a designated Local Nature Reserve and a Local Wildlife Site.

+Environmental harms

 In July 2019 sections of the river ran dry because of low rainfall and debris blocking flows at Bures Mill.
 The Environment Agency pumped water from boreholes into the river in an attempt to restore water levels.